OCHA-DAP/hdx-python-scraper/doc/main.md

     update_subnational(
         runner,
-        adminone,
+        adminlevel,
         outputs,
         names=subnational_names,
         level="subnational",
         tab="subnational",
     )

 The first parameter is the Runner object.
-The second is an AdminOne object (described earlier).
+The second is an AdminLevel object (described earlier).
 The third is a dictionary of outputs such as to Google Sheets, Excel or JSON.
 The fourth optional parameter is the `names` of the scrapers to include.
 The parameter `level` defaults to "subnational" and is the key to use when obtaining the results of